2020 Dossa, Parin. Social Palliation: Canadian Muslims' Storied Lives on Living and Dying. University of Toronto Press.

 - BA (English, History), Makerere University, Uganda

 Dr. Parin Dossa, Professor of Anthropology and Associate Member in the Department of Gender, Sexuality, and Women’s Studies, received her education on three continents: Africa, Europe and North America.
-Her long-standing interest on displacement and critical feminist ethnography has led her to focus on the interface between social inequality, health and gender.
-Based on her research on social suffering and narratives of trauma, Dr. Dossa explores the differential effects of structural violence on the lived realities of Muslim women, including diaspora.
+Her long-standing interest on displacement and critical feminist ethnography has led her to focus on the interface between social inequality, health, gender and social palliation.
+Based on her research on social suffering and narratives of trauma, Dr. Dossa explores the differential effects of structural violence on the lived realities of Muslim women: homelands and diasporas.
 She grounds her analysis in methodologies that capture the reconstitution of lives on the margins of society.
-This orientation questions the conceptualization of the local and the everyday as discrete from the body politic, presents an alternative view of the margins as a site for the making of a just world.
+This orientation questions the conceptualization of the local and the everyday as discrete from the body politic, paving the way for presenting an alternative view of the margins as sites for the making of a just world.

-Dr. Dossa’s field work on Muslim women in the diaspora has resulted in several interrelated projects: racialized bodies and disabling worlds; policy implications of storytelling; testimonial narratives and social memory; place, health and everyday life; social suffering; and violence in war and peace.
+Dr. Dossa’s field work on Muslim women has resulted in several interrelated projects: racialized bodies and disabling worlds; policy implications of storytelling; testimonial narratives and social memory; place, health and everyday life; social suffering; and violence in war and peace.

-Her work has been published in edited collections and several scholarly journals including Social Science and Medicine, International Journal of Mental Health, Medical Anthropology Quarterly, International Journal of Human Development and Aging, International Journal of Rehabilitation Research (two lead articles), Pakistani Journal of Women’s Studies, Disability and Society, Health and Place (co-authored), Affilia: Journal of Woman and Social Work, Journal of Muslim Mental Health and Medical Anthropology.
+Her work has been published in edited collections and several scholarly journals including American Anthropologist, Social Science and Medicine, Medical Anthropology Quarterly, International Journal of Human Development and Aging, International Journal of Rehabilitation Research (two lead articles), Disability and Society, Health and Place (co-authored), Affilia: Journal of Women and Social Work, and Medical Anthropology.

 Migration, gender and health; critical feminist anthropology; transnational aging; politics of disablement; structural violence, storytelling and witnessing; Muslim Women.